 A big factor will be whether countries the cruise lines visit require travelers to show proof of COVID-19 vaccination, says Michelle Fee, CEO and founder of Cruise Planners, a travel agency network.
 “If they want to stop in certain ports of call, some of those countries might require it.”

 CLIA’s new health protocols call for “air management and ventilation strategies to increase fresh air onboard,” though the association stops short of mandating enhanced filtration and other technologies, recommending them “where feasible.”

-In the meantime, some are promising improved air filtration.
+Some are promising improved air filtration.
 Norwegian Cruise Line reports on its site that as part of its Sail Safe initiative, it’s installing “medical-grade air filters, H13 HEPA, that remove 99.95 percent of airborne pathogens across our entire fleet to ensure the air you breathe is clean.”

-Holland America Line is adding HEPA filters to “Medical Centers and dedicated isolation rooms.”
+Holland America Line is adding HEPA filters to medical centers and dedicated isolation rooms.

 And Europe, Canada and other parts of the world are still not allowing American visitors.